 What to expect during Remote help sessions

 Since start of the Covid-19 pandemic we have offered free 1:1 help sessions by phone or Zoom for families with more complex or urgent feeding problems.
 You can download Zoom for free here.
-See our Coronavirus page for information about how to submit a Help Request.
+See our Remote 1:1 Consultations page for information about how to submit a Help Request.

 You will receive an email with a time for your consultation and (if you have chosen a video consultation) a link to a Zoom meeting.
 Please check your junk folder if you can’t find our email/s before your consultation.
 Make sure that you are available at the time of your appointment, or let us know if you can’t, so we can offer it to another family.